-By far the easiest way to install Debian GNU/Linux is from an Official Debian CD/DVD-ROM Set.
-You can buy a set from a vendor (see the CD vendors page).
-You may also download the CD/DVD-ROM images from a Debian mirror and make your own set, if you have a fast network connection and a CD/DVD burner (see the Debian CD page and Debian CD FAQ for detailed instructions).
-If you have a Debian CD/DVD set and CDs/DVDs are bootable on your machine, you can skip right to Chương 5, Khởi động Hệ thống Cài đặt.
-Much effort has been expended to ensure the most-used files are on the first CDs and DVDs, so that a basic desktop installation can be done with only the first DVD or - to a limited extent - even with only the first CD.
+By far the easiest way to install Debian GNU/Linux is from a set of official Debian installation images.
+You can buy a set of CDs/DVDs from a vendor (see the CD vendors page).
+You may also download the installation images from a Debian mirror and make your own set, if you have a fast network connection and a CD/DVD burner (see the Debian CD/DVD page and Debian CD FAQ for detailed instructions).
+If you have such optical installation media, and they are bootable on your machine, you can skip right to Chương 5, Khởi động Hệ thống Cài đặt.
+Much effort has been expended to ensure the most-used files are on the first CD and DVD image, so that a basic desktop installation can be done with only the first DVD or - to a limited extent - even with only the first CD image.

 As CDs have a rather limited capacity by today's standards, not all graphical desktop environments are installable with only the first CD; for some desktop environments a CD installation requires either network connectivity during the installation to download the remaining files or additional CDs.

-Also, keep in mind: if the CDs/DVDs you are using don't contain some packages you need, you can always install those packages afterwards from your running new Debian system (after the installation has finished).
-If you need to know on which CD/DVD to find a specific package, visit https://cdimage-search.debian.org/.
+Also, keep in mind: if the installation media you are using don't contain some packages you need, you can always install those packages afterwards from your running new Debian system (after the installation has finished).
+If you need to know on which installation image to find a specific package, visit https://cdimage-search.debian.org/.

-If your machine doesn't support CD booting, but you do have a CD set, you can use an alternative strategy such as hard disk, net boot, or manually loading the kernel from the CD to initially boot the system installer.
-The files you need for booting by another means are also on the CD; the Debian network archive and CD folder organization are identical.
-So when archive file paths are given below for particular files you need for booting, look for those files in the same directories and subdirectories on your CD.
+If your machine doesn't support booting from optical media, but you do have a set of CD/DVD, you can use an alternative strategy such as net boot, or manually loading the kernel from the disc to initially boot the system installer.
+The files you need for booting by another means are also on the disc; the Debian network archive and folder organization on the disc are identical.
+So when archive file paths are given below for particular files you need for booting, look for those files in the same directories and subdirectories on your installation media.

-If you don't have a CD set, then you will need to download the installer system files and place them on the hard disk or a connected computer so they can be used to boot the installer.
+If you don't have an installation media set, then you will need to download the installer system files and place them on the a connected computer so they can be used to boot the installer.